-On "Fox & Friends" this morning, reacting to the live footage of President Trump in Hanoi, I talked about the Vietnam war's domestic impact on the American psyche.
-It took many decades for that to change, and this Veterans Day movie pick is one of the cultural artifacts of that evolution in perception - a film about soldiering that wears its allegiance in its very title.
+A few years back, I started Veterans Day on "Fox & Friends", reacting to the live footage of President Trump in Hanoi.
+We talked about the Vietnam war's domestic impact on the American psyche, and how it took many decades for that to change.
+This Veterans Day movie pick is one of the cultural artifacts of that evolution in perception - a film about soldiering that wears its allegiance in its very title.
 It was released about six months after 9/11, in the spring of 2002, and in that sense is a movie about an old war seen through the lens of a new one.

 This is all the more remarkable considering that it's about the first big engagement of the Vietnam war, in the Ia Drang valley for three days and nights of November 1965.
 In those days, the word "Vietnam" had barely registered with the American public and the US participation still came under the evasive heading of "advisors".
 In essence, the 1st Batallion of the 7th Cavalry walked - or helicoptered - into an ambush and, despite being outnumbered five to one by the enemy, managed to extricate themselves.
 Colonel Hal Moore, the commanding officer of the AirCav hotshots, and Joe Galloway, a UPI reporter who was in the thick of the battle for two days, later wrote a book - a terrific read.
 That's the source material from which Wallace has made his movie, with Mel Gibson as Moore and Barry Pepper as Galloway.